 What are the main attractions at ICON Park?

-The main attractions at ICON Park is The Wheel, The Orlando Starflyer, Madame Tussauds Wax Museum, SeaLife Orlando Aquarium, The Orlando Sling Shot and the Orlando Free Fall.
+The main attractions at ICON Park is The Wheel, The Orlando Starflyer, Madame Tussauds Wax Museum and the SeaLife Orlando Aquarium.

 Where do I park when visiting ICON Park?